 All about the course

-Note: The ‘Measurement Analysis and Assessment’ and Environmental Noise Module module includes a lab week (takes place in Easter break), which requires mandatory attendance for distance learning students.
+Note: Although the course is available via distance learning, the ‘Measurement Analysis and Assessment’ and Environmental Noise Module modules includes a laboratory week (usually in the Easter break), which requires mandatory attendance on campus.
 Depending on your nationality, you may require an ATAS certificate and Short Term Study Visa.